-The first thing I noticed after the operation was that all the other patients in the ward where I was had a specimen which had been removed during the operation but there was none beside my bed.
-When the doctor did the evening ward round he looked sheepish when we inquired about the specimen.
-It turned out that there had been no ectopic pregnancy after all and the doctor blamed the person who did the scan.
-We had to pay the bill despite my now leaving the hospital on a wheelchair as I could not walk and the pain on my back and lower abdomen was worse.
+When I woke up after the operation, I noticed that all the other patients in the ward had a specimen beside their bed, which had been removed during the operation.
+I asked my doctor why I didn’t have one next to me.
+The doctor looked sheepish and told me that there had been no ectopic pregnancy after all.
+He blamed the person who did the scan.
+We had to pay the bill anyways, and I left the hospital in a wheelchair.
+I could no longer walk and the pain on my back and lower abdomen was worse.

 I woke up screaming in pain the next morning.
 Luckily the doctor started her ward round with me.
-She looked at me and apologized for having had such a bad night.
-She then said in order to help me she had to straighten out my legs to check my spine.
-On the first attempt I let out such a loud scream that the other nurses came running.
+She looked at me and apologized that I had such a bad night.
+She then said that in order to help me, she had to straighten out my legs to check my spine.
+On her first attempt, I let out such a blood curdling scream that the other nurses came running.
 They then pressed me down and tried pulling both my legs to straighten out.
 I have never felt such pain in my life.
 I was screaming, cursing and crying all at the same time.
 She then asked them to let me be.
-I hated her so much at that time.
-I kept telling her I knew she is not a doctor.
-Which doctor would let nurses hurt someone who is already so sick.
-She then calmly told me to shut up and listen because she had an idea of what I was suffering from.
+I hated her so much right then.
+I kept telling her that I knew she wasn’t really a doctor.
+What kind of doctor would let nurses hurt someone who is already so sick.
+She calmly told me to shut up and listen because she had an idea of what I was suffering from.
 She then dropped the bombshell that I must be suffering from TB of the spine.
-She told me this is the fourth such case she had come across.
-I was flabbergasted to say the least.
-She requested for TB test to be done urgently and all the while I thought she was crazy, I could not remember the last time I had coughed or even had a cold for that matter.
-I wanted an immediate discharge out of that hospital.
-She convinced me that if the results were negative she would discharge me immediately.
-By 2 pm the results were out and confirmed her diagnosis of TB of the spine.
+She told me that I was the fourth case she had come across.
+I was flabbergasted, to say the least.
+She requested for the TB test to be done urgently.
+All the while I thought she was crazy.
+I could not remember the last time I had coughed, or even had a cold for that matter.
+I wanted an immediate discharge out of the hospital.
+She promised me that if the results were negative she would discharge me immediately.
+By that afternoon the results were out, and confirmed her diagnosis of TB Spine.
 I was immediately put on TB drugs.
-Six days later I was able to walk straight and unassisted.
-After the discharge I have been coming here for the TB drugs.
-I am now back to work running my small tailoring shop and even playing netball.
+Six days later, I was able to walk straight and unassisted.